 Technology stack

-• Power BI — control tower dashboards and drilldowns
+- Power BI — control tower dashboards, forecasting views, reorder recommendations, and alerts

 Want a daily “operations control tower” for your business?